2023 Mercury Marine® Ranger Z518 Z for sale in Angler's Choice Marine, Martinsville, Virginia

 TOURNAMENT WATERS: Tournament waters shall be defined as public waters which are accessible by boat from the tournament headquarters.
 All fishing by participants must be done from a boat on tournament waters.
 All participants and competing boats must remain on tournament waters throughout the competition hours.
 Fishing on tournament waters shall not be permitted within 50 yards of another competitor’s boat, which was first anchored.
 Any such boat shall have its trolling motor retracted from the water.
 No such anchored boat shall permit selected competitors to fish within the 50-yard circle claimed by him or her to the exclusion of any other competitor.
 It is the responsibility of the anchored boat to make other competitors aware that he or she is anchored.

+The only areas of a lake that will be off limits during tournament hours are the areas designated by the state DNR and areas deemed by ACTT to be off limits.
 During the tournament water off-limits period, other than using publicly available information (e.g. newspaper and Internet reports), competitors cannot solicit, gather or intentionally receive any information via phone, electronic devices or any other means about locating or catching fish on tournament waters.

 THERE SHALL BE NO EXCEPTIONS.
 Anglers shall not purposely engage in conversations regarding the locations to gain an advantage and should leave the conversation if the other party starts talking about methods that would provide the angler with a competitive edge for that location.

-All rules that are stated on this page apply to all fisherman that plan to participate in the Anglers Choice Team Tournament Trail no matter when your entry fee is paid.
+All rules that are stated on this page apply to all fisherman that plan to participate in the Anglers Choice Tournaments, no matter when your entry fee is paid.

-WEATHER CONDITIONS: Tournament Officials have the right to delay, shorten or cancel an ACTTT event because of inclement or dangerous weather or other factors that would endanger the safety of the competitors.
-Tournament waters may also be restricted at any time because of bad weather or water conditions.
-Competitors shall not fish during a period of suspension or after termination of competition.
+WEATHER CONDITIONS: Tournament Officials have the right to delay, shorten or cancel an ACTT event because of inclement or dangerous weather or other factors that would endanger the safety of the competitors.

 SAFETY AND INSPECTION: Safety is our highest priority to all participants.
 Life jackets and kill switches must be worn when the gas engine is running and in gear.
 Lights must be on for blast-off unless otherwise directed by the Tournament Director.
 Idle by start boat or dock, live wells open, kill switch ON.
 Do not swamp the Tournament Director.
 Any boat equipped with an engine exceeding the Coast Guard approved rating will not be allowed to compete.
 Competition equipment found to be unsafe or not seaworthy by the Tournament Officials may be prohibited from use in the tournament.